Get our FREE VBA eBook of the 30 most useful Excel VBA macros.

 In this example, we copy a file using file paths contained in cell values.

-VBA copy file using cell values
+Copy file based on cell values

 We can run the following macro to rename a file using these cell values.